GreffMASTER/NAtoms/README.md

 ## Planned Features
 - Chat system
+- Dedicated server mode
 - Admin tools
 - Vote system
-- Dedicated server mode

 ## Aditional notes
 In order to host a server, you need to have a public ip and an open UDP port on your router (default 5047).

+To set your own avatar, you must open the network menu, click on the avatar button next to the user name field and drag a supported image file onto the game window.
-To add your own avatar, you must add a 64x64 png image called `avatar.png` to the app data directory.
+You can also replace it manually by adding a 64x64 png image called `avatar.png` to the app data directory.
 On Windows it should be in `%APPDATA%\LOVE\kleleatoms`
 On Linux it should be in `~/.local/share/love/kleleatoms`